 Poem Emporium was first published in Poet’s Market 2009 (Cincinnati: Writer’s Digest Books, 2008), pages 17–23, in a slightly shorter version.
 This interview also appeared online at Shortcovers.
 For its appearance here, I’ve added a few questions and answers that were cut from the original publication, as indicated below.

 Seattle is a city where more than half the adult population has a college degree, where the city’s new library is a stunning architectural wonder, and where a nationally known librarian, Nancy Pearl, has her own action figure, complete with shushing index finger.
 Seattle even tops the country in number of bookstores per 10,000 people.
 In short, Seattle is a city that loves books and loves to read.
-So it’s no wonder that Seattle boasts a poetry-only bookstore, one of only two in the country (the other is Grolier’s, in Cambridge, Massachusetts) [now three, since Innisfree Poetry Bookstore and Café opened in January 2011 in Boulder, Colorado].
+So it’s no wonder that Seattle boasts a poetry-only bookstore, one of only two in the country (the other is Grolier’s, in Cambridge, Massachusetts) [now four, since Innisfree Poetry Bookstore and Café opened in January 2011 in Boulder, Colorado, and Berl’s Brooklyn Poetry Shop opened in New York City, first as a pop-up shop in the winter of 2011 at the Brooklyn Flea Market, and then in a permanent Brooklyn location in September of 2013].
 Indeed, Open Books: A Poem Emporium is one of the country’s greatest poetry treasures—a place that poet Peter Pereira has called a “sacred site.”

 Open Books is located on a slight hill at 2414 N. 45th Street in a semi-residential area of Seattle’s Wallingford neighborhood, just west across the I-5 freeway from the University district.
 There’s a gas station, grocery store, and a famous burger joint named Dick’s just down the street, intermingled with single-family homes.
 The store carries 9,000+ carefully selected titles, all poetry or poetry-related.
 Visitors could spend days perusing it all, yet the owners know much of their stock and welcome questions.
 Open Books is also a hangout for the local poetry community, where it’s easy to talk with other store visitors because you know you share a common passion.
 What’s more, locally or even nationally known poets are likely to walk into the store while you’re browsing.
 It’s a place where you want to listen in on other conversations because of the poetry news or gossip you’re likely to hear.